Types of Driver's Licenses Issued by the DMV

 To help better understand these driving classifications, netQuote.com has outlined some common types of driver's licenses issued by states.
 Remember to check with your state before showing up at the nearby DMV because driver's license rules and classifications vary.

 Class A, Class B, Class C and Commercial (CDL) licenses

-Commercial, Class A, Class B and Class C CDL): People who are 21 years of age or above are entitled to apply for a Class A driver license.
+People 21 years of age or older are entitled to apply for a Class A driver's license.
 They can also apply for any CDL with a hazardous materials endorsement.

-Those who have turned 18 can apply for Class B or Class C driver license.
-These types of driver's licenses are valid for the same vehicles that can be driven by a Class E driver.
-The Class A, Class B or Class C drivers can also drive buses and trucks having a GVWR gross vehicle weight) of 26,001 lbs onwards.
-You can consult the official website of the DMV to find the information about changes for CDL commercial) drivers.
-These changes are the result of the law that abolishes the Non-CDL Class C license.
+Those who have turned 18 can apply for a Class B or Class C driver's license.
+These licenses generally are valid for driving the same vehicles that can be driven by a Class E driver.
+Class A, Class B and Class C drivers can also drive buses and trucks having a GVWR (gross vehicle weight rating) of 26,001 pounds or more.

-However, a Class D driver is allowed to tow a vehicle with a GVWR of more than 10,000 lbs, when the combined weight of the two vehicles does not surpass 26,000 lbs.
+Sometimes the driver is allowed to tow a vehicle with a GVWR of more than 10,000 pounds, when the combined weight of the two vehicles does not surpass 26,000 pounds.

-This teen driver's license allows the license holder to drive passenger cars and trucks with a GVWR of maximum10,000 lbs.
-A class DJ license holder can also drive towing vehicles with a maximum GVWR of 3,000 lbs. or less.
+A teen driver's license generally allows the holder to operate passenger cars and trucks with a GVWR of no more than 10,000 pounds.
+A Class DJ license holder can also drive towing vehicles with a maximum GVWR of 3,000 pounds or less.

 Editor's note: This is an updated version of an article originally published on Dec.
 31, 2013.